Derivatives, Their Risks and Their Rewards

 Four Risks of Derivatives

 Derivatives have four large risks.
-The most dangerous is that it's nearly impossible to know any derivative's real value.
-That's because it's based on the value of one or more underlying asset.
+The most dangerous is that it's almost impossible to know any derivative's real value.
+That's because it's based on the value of one or more underlying assets.
 Their complexity makes them difficult to price.
 That's the reason mortgage-backed securities were so deadly to the economy.
 No one, not even the computer programmers who created them, knew what their price was when housing prices dropped.
-Banks become unwilling to trade them because they couldn't value them.
+Banks had become unwilling to trade them because they couldn't value them.

 Last but not least is the potential for scams.
 Bernie Madoff built his Ponzi scheme on derivatives.
 Fraud is rampant in the derivatives market.
-To uncover the latest scams in commodities futures, see this CTFC advisory.
-(Sources: "Banks Face New Checks on Derivative Trading," The New York Times, January 3, 2013.
-"Global Derivatives Volume Survey, Market Voice, March 10, 2017.
-"Global OTC Derivatives Market: First Half of 2016," "Exchange-Traded Futures and Options, Q2 2016," Bank for International Settlements, April 20, 2017.)
+The CTFC advisory lists the latest scams in commodities futures.